elisabethoelmann/SciAIMed-P1/README.md

 # SciAIMed-P1
 [Visit my webpage here](https://elisabethoelmann.github.io/SciAIMed-P1/index.html#home)

 The Website is intended for setting up my own medical consultancy business for small biotech companies and larger pharmaceutical companies.
-The main tasks of such a consultancy business is drug development, focused primarily on Oncology drug development from target identification until registration trials and final approval by health authorities.
+The main task of such a consultancy business is drug development, focused primarily on Oncology drug development from target identification until registration trials and final approval by health authorities.
 The intention is to include my coding expertise into this website in much more detail latest, when I have finished my CodeInstitute Course in Diploma in Full Stack Software Development (Common Curriculum).
 Currently this website mainly focuses on my medical education and the resulting services, I can offer at this moment in time.

 This website is made up of the following sections: